Warning: Spoilers Off applies to Moments pages.

 - Cyborg gets Superman's help to separate the Mother Boxes.
 Superman asks of there'll be a backlash effect, but Cyborg assures them they can take it.
 To which Superman expresses relief because "I kinda like being alive."
 After they both get blown to the floor, Superman takes it back and groans that he wants to die all over again.

-- Opposite the prone Superman after separating the Mother Boxes, Cyborg (built without toes) jokingly complains about tingling in his toes and ponders how this is physically possible.
+- Opposite the prone Superman after separating the Mother Boxes, Cyborg (built without toes) jokingly complains about his toes hurting and ponders how this is physically possible.
 Followed by both heroes sharing a laugh (which is also heartwarming).

 - Diana's reaction to this.
 Considering she's thousands of years older than the rest of the team..."Children.
-I'm working with children."
+I work with children."